Layout

 Predictable

 Define layouts that support concrete user flows and apply them consistently across your service.
-Having recognizable page types will help users navigate through your service in a more efficient way.
+Using different page types to display information will help users navigate through your service in a more efficient way.

 Consistent